“And now here is my secret, a very simple secret: it is only with the heart that one can see rightly, what is essential is invisible to the eye.”

 INFPs are driven to express their innermost values in a creative way.
-While their feeling function is more private, they like to express their feelings through writing, art, music, or even acting.
+Indirectly expressing their emotional world through art, dance, music, or writing can help them to find meaning and profound truths within themselves.
 According to the MBTI® Manual, INFPs crave jobs that feature creativity and originality.
 They also show occupational trends in writing, counseling, and the arts.

 Why Are INFPs Drawn to Artistry?